Governance

 AI Governance Checklist for Australian Organisations

-Why AI governance matters - even for small organisations
+Why does AI governance matter even for small organisations?

 AI governance sounds like something for large corporates with compliance teams.
 But for small businesses, not-for-profits, and professional services firms, the risks from ungoverned AI use are just as real - and often more damaging because there's no team to absorb the fallout.